aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 # Cognito User Pool setup

-In this section we will walkthrough step-by-step how-to setup a Cognito User Pool.
+In this section we will walk-through step-by-step how-to setup a Cognito User Pool.
 The user pool will be where all of our users will be stored.
 This will give us the ability to have our users authentication into our application.

 To begin setting up your Cognito User Pool navigate to Cognito in the AWS Console.
 You will then see the Cognito landing page pictured below.